whitneylarose/data_catalog/docs/organizations.md

-## Organizations
+# Organizations

 Organizations consist of members who control the creating, updating, viewing, and deleting datasets.

-### Creating organizations
+## Creating organizations

+**It is recommended that organizations are created manually via the Ckan site.**

-An user has the option to manually create organizations on the catalog site.
-By default, the user will become an admin to the organizations datasets with full access to edit/add/delete entires.
+A system admin has the option to manually create organizations or utilize the CKAN API.
+By default, you will become an admin to the organization you create and have full access to edit/add/delete datasets or members.

-**It is recommended that organizations are create manually via the Ckan site.** Creating organizations with the CKAN API is possible but has limitations which are described below:
+CKAN API:

- An example of creating organizations is found in orgs_create.py.
-It requires a  CSV file in the argument of the command.
-The user would run the following to create multiple organizations:
+An example of creating organizations can be downloaded [here](https://github.com/whitneylarose/data_catalog/blob/master/scripts/org_create.py).
+In this example, you would run the following:
 ```
-python ors_create.py test_orgs.CSV
+python ors_create.py <org_file.csv>
 ```

- However, this options has limitations.
+However, this has limitations.
 The name of an organization can only be alphameric lowercase without spaces.
-For example, "Test Organization Example" would show up on the catalog site as "test-organization-example".
-CKAN does not provide another way to name organizations via http request.
+For example, "My Organization Example" would show up on the catalog site as "my-organization-example".
+CKAN does not provide another way to name organizations.
 Therefore, the only way to properly format the name of an organization is by manual user input on the catalog's site.

- ### Deleting organizations
+ ## Deleting organizations

  Organizations can not be delete and/or purged via the website.
  They must be deleted in database.